-Alexis is customer focused with the ability to use strong communication skills intuitively to build lasting relationships with key stakeholders.
-She has over ten years’ experience of working in the public sector in both Human Resources and Change Management, and has meticulous attention to detail and a friendly, professional manner.
-She has experience in working with stakeholders to provide a multi-service approach to sharing, influencing and implementing new processes resulting in whole system change.
+Alexis is customer-focused with the ability to use strong communication skills intuitively to build lasting relationships with key stakeholders.
+She is a qualified change management practitioner and has over ten years’ experience working in the public sector in both human resources and change management.
+She provides meticulous attention to detail and has a friendly, professional manner.
+She has experience of working with stakeholders to provide a multi-service approach to sharing, influencing and implementing new processes resulting in whole system change.

-Currently Alexis is providing a large telecommunications organisation with project management and business analysis support.
+Alexis has worked with a variety of clients, including a large telecommunications organisation, providing project management and business analysis support.